observablehq/inputs/README.md

 * [bind](#bind) - synchronize two or more inputs
 * [disposal](#disposal) - detect when an input is discarded

-Observable Inputs is released under the [ISC license](./LICENSE) and depends only on [Hypertext Literal](https://github.com/observablehq/htl), our tagged template literal for safely generating dynamic HTML.
+Observable Inputs are released under the [ISC license](./LICENSE) and depends only on [Hypertext Literal](https://github.com/observablehq/htl), our tagged template literal for safely generating dynamic HTML.

+## Installing

 In the future, these components will be incorporated into the [Observable standard library](https://github.com/observablehq/stdlib) and available in new notebooks by default; to use on Observable now:

 ```js
 import {Radio, Range, Select, Table} from "@observablehq/inputs"